TheOfficialFloW/modoru/README.md

 ## Requirements

-- Your device must already run HENkaku/h-encore on firmwares 3.60-3.68 in order to use this software.
+- Your device must already run **HENkaku/h-encore** on firmwares 3.60-3.68 in order to use this software.
 Firmwares 3.69 and 3.70 can use this software once a new hack is released.
 - Your device's battery has be at least at 50%.
+- All your plugins must be disabled, therefore you will not be able to launch the downgrader from a SD2VITA and hence, you must have use a Memory Card (or Internal Storage).

 ## Installation